junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 - Soiled or bloody clothes, bedding, or towels should be handled with care.
 Wash them in hot soapy water, or add chlorine bleach.
 Keep separate from other household laundry.

 At some point, there is nothing more that can be done to treat a person with AIDS.
-At home, family and friends can give love and support to help the person prepare for his or her death (see p.
-330).
+At home, family and friends can give love and support to help the person prepare for his or her death (see [page 330](#page-330)).